 - Seeking out vocal, choir, musical arrangements of Helen’s collected materials.

 - Collaborating with like-minded organizations such as The Dartmouth Heritage Museum and Big Turnip Records.

 - Outreach to Schools:

 - Workshops and Presentations on folklore, songs, stories, Helen Creighton.
 To book, Contact Us.

 - Assisting with the online organization of the Helen Creighton Collection in the Nova Scotia Archives.

-- Education Committee: finding ways to connect with schools and museums.
+- Education: finding ways to connect with schools and museums.

 Want to learn more or get involved?
 Contact Us.

 The Society’s AGM is in March.
 Date for 2023 is Saturday, March 25/2pm.

 Cindy Campbell-Stone – Vice Chair, Social Media, Storytellers Liaison